CopperEgg/chef-handler-copperegg/README.md

 Chef Handler to create annotations at CopperEgg for chef runs.

+Recent Changes
+Updated to version 0.1.4 on 3/25/14

+NOTE: Other that the updated version code (from 0.1.3 to 0.1.4), this code has not been modified since 4/2013.

 ====Description====

 This is a simple Chef report and exception handler that reports status of a Chef run to your CopperEgg UI.